 This major project involved a measured building survey of the 10 hospital buildings and 20 ancillary buildings on this 25 acre site.
 Our client, architects practice Ingleton Wood, required detailed scans of the external facades and for the survey data to be delivered as a 3d model.

-The model was created to various levels of development relating to how the data was going to be used.
-This included the external elevations of the buildings in detail which were going to be preserved, but only the structural internal elements of the building as these were going to be remodelled.
+The 3D model was created to various levels of development relating to how the data was going to be used.
+This included a LOD 300 model of the external elevations of the buildings in detail which were going to be preserved, but only the structural internal elements of the building as these were going to be remodelled.
 We also picked up the ancillary buildings to a conceptual level to give context to the site.

 The scale of the project can be understood by the external traverse of the site which was 1,000 metres.